"What do we want? And when do we want it? Human rights and modern Victoria."

-This discussion will focus on protest movements during the 1960s and 1970s in Victoria.
+This discussion focused on protest movements during the 1960s and 1970s in Victoria.
 The protest movements of that period in Australia cover many causes, overshadowing the 1960s with the anti-Vietnam war movement.
-Recognising the impact of that protest movement, this discussion series will focus on Indigenous rights, second wave feminism and gay liberation.
+Recognising the impact of that protest movement, this discussion series focused on Indigenous rights, second wave feminism and gay liberation.

 Format

-Three speakers will each present to the group, exploring a question in a short presentation.
-Following the presentation guests will be invited to participate in a facilitated discussion to further explore the topic.
+Three speakers each presented a question to the group, which they explored in a short presentation.
+Following the three presentations, guests were invited to participate in a facilitated discussion to further explore the topic.

 Speakers and Topics